endurantgames/52-first-dates/src/setup/headmates.md

 # Creating the Headmates {#setup-headmates}

+Once you've created the System, you need to create Headmates.

 1. Write down a name or nickname for the headmate.
 2. Write down pronouns for the headmate.
 3. Write down a sexuality for the headmate.